-We all know that 5G technology is the next big thing.
-Faster download speeds, better quality video streaming – what’s not to love?
+5G technology is the next big thing with faster download speeds, better quality video streaming, and whatnot.
 However, with great power comes great responsibility, and it seems that 5G may be opening up a whole new can of worms for cybercriminals.

 One of the dangers of 5G technology is the ease with which morphing images can be created.
 These are images that have been manipulated to look like someone else and can be used for blackmail or extortion purposes.

 How serious is this threat?
 How will this affect businesses and individuals in the future?
 And what can be done to protect ourselves from it?

 Keep reading as we explore the risks of morphing images as well as how 5G technology is making cyber extortion even easier than ever before.